MarshalArijona/marshal-blog/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I am Marshal Sinaga.
 I am a doctoral researcher at the probabilistic machine learning Aalto University.
-I am honored to be supervised by <a href='https://people.aalto.fi/samuel.kaski'> Prof. Samuel Kaski </a>.
+I am honored to be supervised by <a href='https://people.aalto.fi/samuel.kaski'> Samuel Kaski </a> and <a href='https://www.aalto.fi/en/people/vikas-kumar-garg'> Vikas Garg </a>.
 Before this, I obtained my bachelor's and master's degrees from the faculty of computer science at the University of Indonesia.
 My research interests include:

 - Bayesian optimization/experimental design
 - Bayesian neural network